Be-POPIA-Compliant/be-popia-compliant/be-popia-compliant/tags/1.0.3/README.md

 1. Be POPIA Compliant (BPC) | Dashboard - Gives you a brief overview of the BPC plugin.
 2. Be POPIA Compliant (BPC) | Checklist - Complete all these instructions and tick them as you complete them.
 3. Be POPIA Compliant (BPC) | Cookie Settings - Customize your Cookie Notice Banner to match your brand.
+4. A Cookie Consent Banner will appear for your visitors to accept the use of cookies.
+5. Once Cookie Consent was given, and your site is compliant, the POPIA Compliance banner will be posted to the bottom of your site pages.

 == Changelog ==
+1.0.1
+- Added functionality on PRO for emails to be sent for collecting consent once a user registers on your site (Ensure you ask for email as usernames)

 1.0.0
+- Initial release

 == Upgrade Notice ==
 Initial Be POPIA Compliant Plugin